BerlinVincent/DnD/TicTacToe/README.md

-This is a project repo
+This is the Repo with all my personal Projects.
-It contains:
+It so far contains:
 - a feature-complete implementation of the game Tic Tac Toe in C++